The Global Halal Economy is Heading Towards $3 Trillion in 2023

 Muslim Spend on Food Increased by 3.1% in 2019 to $1.17 Trillion

-The State of the Global Islamic Economy Report 2019/20 found that Muslim consumer spending across halal food is currently worth $1.37 trillion, and will reach $1.97 trillion by 2024.
+The State of the Global Islamic Economy Report 2019/20 found that Muslim consumer spending on halal food is currently worth $1.37 trillion, and will reach $1.97 trillion by 2024.

 The COVID-19 pandemic has created difficulty for global food production and distribution, and the halal food sector is no exception.